jnskender/blogger/README.md

 ##View Project
 https://ancient-temple-13926.herokuapp.com
+-use email: admin@admin.com
+     password: password

+for article creation

 ## Project Origin
 This application is a solution to a project as part of the curriculum at The Odin Project.
 To view the instructions to the project visit: http://www.theodinproject.com/courses/web-development-101/lessons/ruby-on-rails